The Great Importance of The Rear Leg when Putting in Disc Golf

 Use what works, but...

 …give everything a proper chance.
-An initial weird, or bad feeling is not always indicative of something that will not help your performance.
-Sometimes you DO need to take one step backward, in order to take two steps forward.
+An initial weird or bad feeling is not always indicative of something that will not help your performance.
+Sometimes you DO need to take one step backwards, in order to take two steps forward.